 Any survivor who paid the decedent’s medical bills can recover those costs.

 How Do Responsible Parties Defend Wrongful Death Claims?

-Because of the potential for high wrongful death damages, responsible parties and commercial entities often settle into defense mode from the moment they report a claim.
+Because of the potential for high wrongful death damages, responsible parties and commercial entities often settle into defense mode when a plaintiff reports a claim.

 - Product liability: When a major corporation receives a product liability claim, it likely doesn’t view it in terms of a single wrongful death claim.
 When a product causes fatal injuries, it often generates a bad reputation, more claim reports, and potential financial losses.
 Major corporations have additional incentives for avoiding settlement.
-Some companies self-insured for their liability losses, or they have high retention limits.
-They must pay settlements or portions of settlements out of their own assets.
+Some companies are self-insured for their liability losses or have high retention limits.
+They must pay settlements or portions of settlements out of their assets.

 - Medical error: Some malpractice liability insurance companies still grant physicians the right to approve a settlement or refuse to settle.
-For a medical professional, an at-fault malpractice claim sometimes affects his or her license, premium rates, and professional reputation.
-Those individuals have a lot of incentive to avoid settlements.
+For a medical professional, an at-fault malpractice claim sometimes affects their license, premium rates, and professional reputation.
+Those individuals have significant incentives to avoid settlements.

 When negligent parties have minimal defenses to liability, insurance companies and independent claim handling agencies try to diminish the claim’s value.
 They often dig up a decedent’s personal information to use as a negotiation tool.
 They check work and credit histories and review lifestyle and family information.
 They conduct neighborhood and social media investigations, looking for adverse information with the potential to reduce a wrongful death claim’s value.

 Unfair Negotiation Tactics